warehouse-13/cosmic/build-docs/docs/troubleshooting/microvm.md

 ### MicroVM network configuration failure/timeout

 When MicroVMs boot, they will be assigned some IPs from wherever you have a dhcp server.
-This may be your home router or a dedicated pool you have configured for a bridge or VLAN.
+This may be your home router or a dedicated pool you have configured for a VLAN.

 If you see the following logs, then it means this has failed.